|

 as a form of self-discipline and physical exercise to keep the body limber,

-hatha yoga can be helpful even to a Christian.
-Its danger derives from the
+hatha yoga exercises can be helpful even to a Christian.
+Still, danger derives

 |